 Have you ever been surprised when someone handed in their resignation?
 Even if it wasn’t your top performer, a sense of panic likely set in while your mind raced to figure out how you’d find someone to take their place and how the work would get done in the meantime.

-Luckily there’s an easy way to keep your finger on the pulse of what your team members are thinking and feeling: employee surveys.
+Luckily, there’s an easy way to keep your finger on the pulse of what your team members are thinking and feeling: employee surveys.

-Surveys are not a replacement for a conversation.
+Remember, surveys are not a replacement for a conversation.
 I recommend pairing surveys with a follow-up conversation to clarify and learn more.

 Surveys are a way to dive deeper and get more precise information than most people can glean in a one-to-one conversation.
-There are at least a couple reasons for that:
+There are at least a couple of reasons for that:

 1) Time to think

-Also, they might have some negative feedback but without time to consider and craft the statement carefully, they won’t express it.
+Also, they might have some negative feedback, but without time to consider and craft the statement carefully, they won’t express it.

 2) Avoid the 3rd degree

 The best discussions are those that are conversational in nature and follow a winding path.
 If you sit down with a list of questions and are copiously taking notes, it may end up feeling like an inquisition.

 In addition, it may be difficult for you to resist the natural urge to defend or explain your position when something unfavorable is brought up.
 That reaction will result in the person sugar coating future comments and being afraid to bring up any issues or negative feelings they may have.